ZekSurf/Zeks-SurfSchool/WAIVER_INTEGRATION_GUIDE.md

 3. System calls `waiverService.finalizeWaiverSignature()` to update with booking ID
 4. Waiver is now permanently linked to the completed booking

-### 3. Cleanup (Cron Job)
+### 3. Data Retention
-- Endpoint: `/api/cron/cleanup-waivers`
+- All waiver signatures are preserved permanently for legal compliance
-- Removes orphaned signatures older than 24 hours without booking_id
+- Failed payment signatures remain in database for audit purposes
-- Should be called daily via cron service or Vercel cron
+- Manual deletion available through admin interface if needed

 ## Required Environment Variables